 Integration with innFactory

-As a Microsoft Solutions Partner, innFactory supports you with Azure Event Hubs: event-driven architecture design, Kafka migration, Stream Analytics pipelines, IoT platforms and performance optimization.
+As a Microsoft Solutions Partner, innFactory supports you with Azure Event Hubs: event-driven architecture design, Kafka migration, building real-time analytics pipelines, and performance and cost optimization.

 Available Tiers & Options